Temples of Jaipur Half-Day Tour - Photo 1, Temples of Jaipur Half-Day Tour

 Itinerary

-After Galtaji, you'll proceed to Jahat Shiromani, not far from Amber Fort.
-This Hindu temple was built by Queen Kanakwati in the late 16th century in memory of her son Jagat Singh.
-You will then visit Kale Hanuman Ji and Govind Dev Ji.
+After Galtaji, you will head to Jahat Shiromani, near Amber Fort.
+This Hindu temple was commissioned by Queen Kanakwati in the late 16th century to honor her son Jagat Singh.
+The tour continues to Kale Hanuman Ji and Govind Dev Ji.

 Important information

-Please note that this tour does not include drop off back at your hotel, but will end in the city centre near the palace area.
+Please note that this tour does not include drop-off back at your hotel, and will conclude in the city center near the palace area.

 Included